Couturier effective in return, Flyers grab big win over Bruins

 Konecny broke the ice late in the second period with a power play goal.
 During the third period, he put the Flyers back in front, 2-1, before Danton Heinen got it back 56 seconds later.

 It all set up for Foerster's heroics.
-He had an assist, as well.
+The rookie winger had an assist, as well.

 The Flyers (36-26-9) have earned at least a point in three straight games (2-0-1).

 John Tortorella's club is 2-2-1 in this grueling seven-game stretch against contenders.
-The Flyers have the Panthers and Rangers remaining.
+It has the Panthers and Rangers remaining.

-The Flyers went 1-2-0 against the Bruins (41-16-15) in their three-game regular-season series.
-After allowing 12 goals over the first meetings, the Flyers limited Boston this time.
+The Flyers now have 12 wins over top-10 clubs.
+They went 1-2-0 against the Bruins (41-16-15) in their three-game regular-season series.
+After allowing 12 goals over the first two meetings, the Flyers limited Boston this time.

+"High marks," Tortorella said.
+"That's a really good hockey team obviously.
+I thought we stood right in there and played a really good third period."

 Since the 2021-22 season, the Flyers have gone 2-7-0 against the Bruins.